CiscoDevNet/DNASpaces-FirehoseAPI-DetectAndLocate/README.md

 1) API Server
 2) Proxy Server
 3) Client
+4) Kafka Consumer Application

 #### Clone the Repository and follow below instructions to run the application.

 ## 1) API Server
   The API Server consumes "Device Location Update" event and keeps updating Redis cache for each Device MAC address.
-Server also exposes an HTTP GET API which can be invoked with a MAC address param(mac), to get recent location update for the given mac
+Server also exposes an HTTP GET API which can be invoked with a MAC address param(mac), to get recent location update for the given mac.
+  API server also writes every events into given corressponding Kafka topic(only if Kafka configuration is enable) which can be used by a Kafka client for further processing.

 ### Steps to run the API Server application
 1) Navigate to /server/ folder in the cloned repository.